 plus, the Autoroute 15 also called the Decarie Expressway crosses the

 Cote-des-Neiges-Notre-Dame-de-Grace was created during the Montreal municipal reorganization of 2002.
 The two areas, Cote-des-Neiges and Notre-Dame-de-Grace are two former towns that were annexed to the City of Montreal in 1910.

 With its many different nationalities, the borough is now home to many different ethnic groups and ethnic differences.
-A borough that is also home to a large student population due to the presence of the Université de Montréal and to the Loyola campus of the Concordia University.
+A borough that is also home to a large student population due to the presence of HEC Montréal, the Université de Montréal and the Loyola campus of Concordia University.